MC 4613 DVD - Hi-Fi System AEG - Free user manual and instructions

 Place the appliance so that a sufficient air supply is assured.
 This is to avoid a build up of heat inside the appliance.
 Make sure that the ventilation slots are not blocked.

-- Protect the appliance against the mechanical vibrations.
+Protect the appliance against mechanical vibrations.

-Always place the device on a firm and fl at surface.
+Always place the device on a firm and flat surface.

-- Protect the remote control against weather influences, moisture and high temperatures (e.g. by direct sunlight).
+Protect the remote control against weather influences, moisture and high temperatures (e.g. by direct sunlight).

 Operation